How It Works

 Avoidant attachment typically develops when caregivers are emotionally distant or dismissive of the child's needs.
 The child learns to suppress their needs and rely on themselves.
 "I don't need anyone" becomes a protective strategy.

 Disorganized attachment usually results from frightening or chaotic caregiving, often involving abuse, neglect, or a parent's own unresolved trauma.
 The child faces an impossible dilemma - the person who should be their safe haven is also a source of fear.
-This creates the push-pull pattern seen in adult relationships.

 Can Your Attachment Style Change?